gerbilbyte/DeMoN2/README.md

 This repo does not contain firmware, but it does contain a patch file that can be used to patch the original Action Replay III (version 3.17) ROM.
 Tools are included with instructions in this repo on how to patch an Action Replay III ROM file.

-DeMoN uses Action Replay firmware, including modified firmware and homebrews.
-The latest version of the DeMoN (Action Replay 5) firmware is available on REbEL's GitHub repo which can be found [here](https://github.com/dmcoles/ActionReplay5).
+Due to changes in hardware, the DeMoN II firmware will not work with the original DeMoN or Action Replay 3/5 cart.
+From versions 5.2.0 onwards, DeMoN II firmware will be packaged in the same release archive as the Action Replay 5 firmware found on REbEL's GitHub repo which can be found [here](https://github.com/dmcoles/ActionReplay5).

 ### Flashing.